 14. Allergies

 Allergies affect a great number of cats and are caused by an overreaction of the immune system when foreign proteins enter the body.
-The average cat shows symptoms of allergies in the form of excessive scratching, sneezing or wheezing, and eye discharge.
+The average cat shows signs of allergies in the form of excessive scratching, sneezing or wheezing, and eye discharge.
 The most common types of allergens that affect Bengal cats include fleas, food, and pollen.

 Conclusion